BINF4241-group41/Project_3/README.md

 Input description:
 Piece you want to move (empty == Pawn).
-Origin (File (Rank)) if piece can't be determined otherwise. x if a capture is made (can be used to filter out pieces).
+Origin (File (Rank)) if piece can't be determined otherwise. x iff a capture is made (can be used to filter out pieces).
-+ at the end if a check occurs.
++ at the end iff a check occurs.
-Checkmate doesn't have to be indicated.
+Checkmate doesn't have to be specially indicated (just with +).

 Input examples: